God’s Blessing and Provision, Part 2: We’re in the Family of The Provider

 - We must not rely on this world’s system, but on His provision.

-- We don’t have to worry about how we will sustain ourselves, God will supernaturally provide.
+- While we can prepare, we don’t have to worry about how we will sustain ourselves, God will supernaturally provide.